OpenElectionData/oedi/_assessment/assessing-the-availability-of-open-election-data.en.md

 title: '2.
 Assessing the Availability of Open Election Data'
 lang: en
 module_id: 2
+in_toc: true
 permalink: '/assessment/assessing-the-availability-of-open-election-data/'
 excerpt: 'Understanding when and where to collect open election data will help inform observation plans.
-Groups should conduct a preliminary assessment of the open election data environment, including what data is likely to be feasible or viable, where it resides, and when it may be available.
-This assessment should also help organizations determine what datasets may be associated with the election procedures and processes they’ve identified as high priority.'
+Groups should conduct a preliminary assessment of the open election data environment, including what data is likely to be feasible or viable, where it resides, and when it may be available.'
 ---

 Understanding when and where to collect open election data will help inform observation plans.
 Groups should conduct a preliminary assessment of the open election data environment, including what data is likely to be feasible or viable, where it resides, and when it may be available.
 This assessment should also help organizations determine what datasets may be associated with the election procedures and processes they’ve identified as high priority.

 ## Electoral Processes Associated with Open Election Data

 The most valuable information regarding election day processes and environment is still the information that well-trained and deployed election monitors can collect about the integrity of the voting, counting, and tabulation processes.
 However, there are a number of aspects of the electoral process throughout the pre- and post-election periods that may have accompanying open data that can enhance observation findings.
-Groups should familiarize themselves with these[key categories](/en/guide/key-categories/) if they have any questions about what they entail.
+Groups should familiarize themselves with these [key categories](/en/guide/key-categories/) if they have any questions about what they entail.

 ## Open Election Data: Feasibility and Viability